The most common symptoms of early-stage breast cancer are new lumps, changes to skin texture or color, dimpling, and swelling.

 - dimpled skin

 - discolored, flaky skin on the breast or nipple

 - swollen lymph nodes

-Many of these changes can also result from other health issues.
+Many of these changes can also result from other noncancerous health issues.

 However, if a person notices any changes in their breast tissue, they should see a doctor as soon as possible.
 It is important to rule out cancer as a possible cause.

-Each form of breast cancer develops in a different part of the breast and can affect different types of tissue.
+Each form of breast cancer develops in a different part of the breast and can affect different tissue types.

 Since many breast cancers cause no symptoms, people should attend regular screenings.
 This can help identify the disease in its early stages.

 Below, we outline the types of breast cancer and their symptoms.